-Couchbase 7.0 introduces Scopes and Collections to easily build and deploy microservice based multi-tenant applications.
 Scopes and Collections allow logical isolation of different types of data, independent lifecycle management and security control at multiple levels of granularity.
-Application developers will use them to organize and isolate their data.
-DevOps and Admins will find multiple levels of RBAC (bucket, scope, collection) very powerful to host microservices and tenants at scale.
+Application developers use them to organize and isolate their data.
+DevOps and admins find the multiple levels of role-based access control (RBAC) – at the Bucket, Scope and Collection level – a powerful option to host microservices and tenants at scale.

-The full functionality of this feature is now available in a public beta of release 7.0.
-A limited functionality Developer Preview was already available in release 6.5 and some of you may have already kicked the tires on that.
+The full functionality of this feature is now available in Couchbase Server 7.0.
+A limited functionality Developer Preview was already available in release 6.5, and some of you may have already kicked the tires on that.

 The table below shows the mapping of familiar RDBMS constructs to Couchbase: